When times get tough, you must remember the why.

 That is the dilemma that I am facing as my stove saga drags on.
-Basically, my stove broke and we thought that we would be able to fix it.
+My stove broke, and we thought that we would be able to fix it.
 Since this was too much for even my handy husband to DIY, we called in the professionals.
-However, after a visit from a stove guy and a guy from the gas company, we are facing the realization that it may not be worth it to fix the 10-year old stove and instead we may have to replace it.
+However, after a visit from a stove guy and a guy from the gas company, we are facing the realization that it may not be worth it to fix the 10-year old stove, and instead, we may have to replace it.

 Yes, we have a “Life Happens” Fund.

 Making the Deep Cuts.

 The problem with living on such a tight budget is that there is not much in the budget to cut out.
 I have been very open before about our low-income and tight budget.
 Honestly, I am more frugal than I even usually let on here.
-You know that we have only taken a vacation once in the past 7 years but did you know our entertainment budget is approximately $4 a month?
-I buy myself books from the 25 cent rack of the local bookstore and my kids occasionally are allowed to puck something out from the dollar store.
+You know that we have only taken a vacation once in the past seven years, but did you know our entertainment budget is approximately $4 a month?
+I buy myself books from the 25 cent rack of the local bookstore, and my kids occasionally are allowed to pick something out from the dollar store.
 We also get a drink from the gas station every few months- that is the extent of our “Eating Out” budget.

 Is it Worth It?

 Maybe being responsible with money and our commitment to living debt-free is not worth it?
-Maybe we should just give up?
-Maybe I shouldn’t work crazy extra hours to make up the money, or live in the one maternity sweatshirt for the next few months because maternity clothes are hella expensive, or take a short maternity leave?
-Maybe I should just say “Screw it” and throw this stove along with everything else I want onto a credit card like so many other people.
+Perhaps we should give up?
+Maybe I shouldn’t work crazy extra hours to make up the money, or live in the one maternity sweatshirt for the next few months because maternity clothes are hella expensive, or take short maternity leave?
+Maybe I should say “Screw it” and throw this stove along with everything else I want onto a credit card like so many other people.

 Remember the WHY